Fourth person from quarantined ship dies as Japan plans new measures

-Japan has come under increasing pressure over its handling of the ship
+Japan's Prime Minister Shinzo Abe (C) speaks during a meeting at the new COVID-19 coronavirus infectious disease control headquarters -- Japan has come under increasing pressure over its handling of the Diamond Princess cruise ship infections

-Tokyo (AFP) - A fourth person has died in Japan after becoming ill aboard a coronavirus-stricken cruise ship, local media reported Tuesday, as the government vowed new measures to fight the outbreak.
+Tokyo (AFP) - A fourth person died Tuesday in Japan after becoming ill aboard a cruise ship stricken by the new coronavirus, a government official said, as authorities unveiled new measures that aimed to fight the outbreak.

-Nearly 700 people on board the Diamond Princess, which spent two weeks quarantined off Japan, have so far tested positive for the virus.
+Nearly 700 people on board the Diamond Princess, which has been quarantined for more than three weeks off Japan, have so far tested positive for the virus.

-Four people who were hospitalised after being taken off the ship have died, the latest a man in his 80s, according to local media.
+Four people who were hospitalised after being taken off the ship have died, the latest a Japanese male passenger in his 80s, a health ministry official said.

-The Yomiuri Shimbun daily said the man had tested positive for the new coronavirus and died of pneumonia.
-The health ministry declined to comment on the reports.
+The Tokyo resident tested positive for the new coronavirus and died of pneumonia, the ministry official said.

 Three others, all Japanese, have so far died after becoming sick on the ship.
 Two were confirmed to have the new coronavirus, while the health ministry declined to comment on the diagnosis of the third.

-Japan has come under increasing pressure over its handling of the ship, particularly after it emerged that some passengers allowed to disembark after testing negative were subsequently diagnosed with the virus.
+Japan has come under increasing pressure over its handling of the vessel, particularly after it emerged that some passengers allowed to disembark after testing negative were subsequently diagnosed with the virus.

-Some of the disembarking passengers were not even tested during the quarantine period, the health ministry has acknowledged.
+Some of the disembarking passengers were not even tested during their quarantine period, the health ministry has acknowledged.

+A female passenger in her 60s who tested negative on board the ship and returned to her house in Tokushima, western Japan, later tested positive, a local government official said late Tuesday.

+The woman did not have symptoms but voluntarily took another virus test after returning home and will be hospitalised on Wednesday.

-Several government officials working on the ship have themselves contracted the infection, but authorities have defended a policy of not uniformly testing those working on the boat.
+Several government officials working on the ship have themselves contracted the infection, but authorities have defended a policy of not uniformly testing those working on the vessel.

 "We are aware of the risks of them getting infected when they take off a mask or gloves, so we will have thorough measures to prevent infections under these circumstances," Health Minister Katsunobu Kato said, while stressing no change in policy was planned.